Trojan Cleansing with Neural Collapse: Related Work

 The observed phenomenon of Neural Collapse can be more precisely described by a set of four characteristics laid out in~\cite{Papyan2020neural} and quantified by a standard set of metrics defined in \cite{han2021neural} and used in other analyses of NC such as \cite{guo2024cross} and \cite{hong2024neural}.
-In this section we will describe these metrics and present results comparing their convergence over the course of training for both benign and trojaned models on CIFAR-10, CIFAR-100, and GTSRB datasets.
-Our results show that the application of a trojan trigger causes the NC metrics to converge more slowly and to a larger value than their benign counterparts.
-There is variation in this behavior across different datasets and different metrics, but in every case the trojaned model shows weaker collapse.

 \textbf{NC1: Variability collapse} The final feature representation of every training sample in every class converges to the mean of the feature representations of the samples from their respective classes.
 Equivalently, the variability of feature representations within any given class vanishes.
-This can be quantified by defining the within-class and between-class covariances \begin{small}
+This can be quantified by defining the within-class and between-class covariances

-\end{small} The degree of variability collapse is then quantified by the relationship between the spread of features within a class relative to the spread between the feature means of different classes: \begin{small}
+The degree of variability collapse is then quantified by the relationship between the spread of features within a class relative to the spread between the feature means of different classes: